-You can find out more information about living and working in Jersey, including details on residential qualifications and employment law, at the States of Jersey website.
+You can find out more information about living and working in Jersey, including details on residential qualifications and employment law, on the Government of Jersey website.

 “I’ve been working with Digital Jersey on and off since Digital Jersey was formed.
 It was an obvious choice to go and speak to them and find out how they could help us with licences when we came across a candidate who was exceptional but who didn’t have the right (residential) qualifications.”

 Aonghus Fraser, CEO, Revoke